Tom Clements

-Thomas Albert Clements (born June 18, 1953) is an American football coach and a former Canadian Football League (CFL) quarterback who is the quarterbacks coach for the Green Bay Packers of the National Football League (NFL).
-He also served as an assistant coach for the Arizona Cardinals, Buffalo Bills, Pittsburgh Steelers, Kansas City Chiefs, New Orleans Saints and the University of Notre Dame.
+Thomas Albert Clements (born June 18, 1953) is an American former professional football player and coach.
+He played as a quarterback in the Canadian Football League (CFL) and National Football League (NFL).
+After his playing career, he served as an assistant coach for the Arizona Cardinals, Buffalo Bills, Pittsburgh Steelers, Kansas City Chiefs, New Orleans Saints, Green Bay Packers, and the University of Notre Dame.

 Playing career

 High school

-Clements attended Canevin Catholic High School in Pittsburgh, Pennsylvania.
+Clements attended Canevin Catholic High School in Pittsburgh, Pennsylvania, and graduated in 1971.
 Clements was a four-year letterman in both football and basketball.
 He was also offered a basketball scholarship at North Carolina, but decided to play football instead.
 He is the only athlete in Canevin history to have his jersey retired.

 College

-Clements was the starting quarterback for the Notre Dame football team from 1972 to 1974 and led the team to a national championship in 1973.
-In the December 31, 1973, Sugar Bowl matchup against Alabama, Clements had a 36-yard square-out completion to tight end Robin Weber on 3rd and 9 from his own end zone with 2:00 left to secure a 24-23 victory.
-In 1974, Clements finished fourth in the voting for the Heisman Trophy and was voted a first-team All-American.
+Clements was the starting quarterback for the University of Notre Dame from 1972 through 1974 and led the team to a national championship in 1973.
+In the Sugar Bowl against top-ranked Alabama on December 31, 1973, he had a 36-yard square-out completion to tight end Robin Weber on 3rd and 9 from his own end zone with two minutes left to secure a 24–23 victory.
+In 1974, Clements was fourth in the voting for the Heisman Trophy and was a first-team All-American.
+In the Orange Bowl on New Year's night, Notre Dame again upset undefeated Alabama to finish at 10–2 in Ara Parseghian's final season as head coach.